retrokid/ig_maker_assets/README.md

 # IG MAKER FREE ASSETS PACK

 This pack used to come free with ig maker game engine.
 They killed the engine but assets are still viable for prototyping a game.
+You can no longer get these assets so i put them here.

 # Discussions